csebooks/computer-networking/content.en/wireless-and-mobile-networks/_index.md

 Just as Internet RFCs define Internet-standard architecture and protocols, 4G and 5G networks are also defined by standards documents known as Technical Spec- ifications.
 These documents are freely available online at \[3GPP 2020\].
 Just like RFCs, technical specifications can make for rather dense and detailed reading.
 But when you have a question, they are the definitive source for answers!

-## 4G LTE Cellular Networks: Architecture and ElementsThe 4G networks that are pervasive as of this writing in 2020 implement the 4G Long-Term Evolution standard, or more succinctly **4G LTE
+## 4G LTE Cellular Networks: Architecture and Elements
+The 4G networks that are pervasive as of this writing in 2020 implement the 4G Long-Term Evolution standard, or more succinctly **4G LTE
 .
 In this section, we’ll describe 4G LTE networks.
 Figure 7.17 shows the major elements of the 4G LTE network architecture.
 The network broadly divides into the radio network at the cellular network’s edge and the core network.
 All network elements communicate with each other using the IP protocol we studied in Chapter 4.
 As with earlier 2G and 3G networks, 4G LTE is full of rather obtuse acronyms and element names.
 We’ll try to cut through that jumble by first focusing on element functions and how the various elements of a 4G LTE network interact with each other in both the data and the control planes:

 • **Mobile Device.** This is a smartphone, tablet, laptop, or IoT device that connects into a cellular carrier’s network.
 This is where applications such as web browsers, map apps, voice and videoconference apps, mobile payment apps, and so much more are run.
 The mobile device typically implements the full 5-layer Internet pro- tocol stack, including the transport and application layers, as we saw with hosts at the Internet’s network edge.
 The mobile device is a network endpoint, with an IP address (obtained through NAT, as we’ll see).
 The mobile device also has a glob- ally unique 64-bit identifier called the **International Mobile Subscriber Iden- tity (IMSI)**, which is stored on its SIM (Subscriber Identity Module) card.
 The IMSI identifies the subscriber in the worldwide cellular carrier network system, including the country and home cellular carrier network to which the subscriber belongs.
 In some ways, the IMSI is analogous to a MAC address.
 The SIM card also stores information about the services that the subscriber is able to access and encryption key information for that subscriber.
 In the official 4G LTE jargon, the mobile device is referred to as **User Equipment (UE)**.
 However, in this text- book, we’ll use the more reader-friendly term “mobile device” throughout.
 We also note here that a mobile device is not always mobile; for example, the device might be a fixed temperature sensor or a surveillance camera.